haxala1r/tetris/README.md

 find it, it's pretty hard to miss.
 There's also a SPEED button, which will grant the AI the power of super-speed!

-The AI is fairly good (if I say so myself).
 The first time I tested this specific model, it had gotten to a score (read as: cleared lines) of ~4.5 million.
 This number will most likely change on how lucky you are when you run it, and the number I just gave likely isn't reliable because I only ran *one* game